 - a.
 Make efficient and effective use of land, by encouraging the re-use of previously developed land and buildings where possible; - b.
 Minimise the impact and mitigate the likely effects of climate change; - c.
 Minimise any impact on amenity for new and existing residents, business and other land uses in the vicinity of the proposed development; - d.
 Protect or enhance the significance of heritage assets and their settings; - e.
 Support the health and well-being of the local community; - f.
 Ensure the quality of biodiversity, as well as the natural and water environment is maintained and enhanced; - g.
 Address contamination or land instability issues; and - h.
-Ensure that all infrastructure necessary to make the development acceptable in planning terms is either in place or can be provided prior to the development being brought into use.
+Ensure that all infrastructure necessary to make the development acceptable in planning terms is either in place or can be provided.
+Planning permission will only be granted subject to suitable enforceable measures being secured for the provision of new or improved infrastructure in a timely manner, when it is required, in order to serve the development.